homerhanumat/tridentmoon/content/articles/02-primary.md

 *Analysis*:  prasārita + pāda + uttāna + āsana

 *English*: Stretching Out to Spread Feet Posture

+**Note**:  *prasārita* is literally "caused to flow forth", and can mean "spread".
+The feet are spread apart from each other.

 There are four phases:  A, B, C, D.